-Austria covers a land area of 32,382 sq miles and is located at Latitude 47° 20’ 0’’ N and Longitude 13° 20’ 0’’ E. The country is landlocked and shares its borders with Slovenia, Hungary, Slovakia, Czech Republic, Germany, Switzerland, Lichtenstein and Italy.
+Austria covers a land area of 32,382 sq miles.
+It is located at Latitude 47° 20’ 0’’ N and Longitude 13° 20’ 0’’ E. The country is landlocked and shares its borders with Slovenia, Hungary, Slovakia, Czech Republic, Germany, Switzerland, Lichtenstein and Italy.

-Austria’s west and southern sides is mostly mountainous with the Alpine region covering almost 70% of the country.
+Austria’s west and southern sides are mostly mountainous with the Alpine region covering almost 70% of the country.
 Gentle meadows, slopes and plains spread towards its northern and eastern sides.

-47.2% of the total land is covered by forests, 38.4% is agricultural land and 14.4% is other land.
+Forests cover 47.2 % of the total land, 38.4% is agricultural land, and 14.4% is the other land.
 The river Danube flows through Austria with three of its tributaries – Inn, Salzach and Enns, flowing north of the watershed.
 The other three rivers south of the watershed are – Drau, Gail and Mur.

 Grossglockner or Glockner is the highest point at 12,461feet and forms part of the Hohe Tauern range in the Eastern Alps.
 The lowest point is Neusiedler at 508 feet.

 Vienna is the country’s capital, and other major cities include Graz, Linz, Salzburg, Innsbruck, Klagenfurt am Woerthersee, Villach, Wels.

 The total population is 8,772,865 (Jan 2017), marking an increase of 72,374 over 2016 (+0.83%).
 As on 2015, the region-wise population distribution was Vienna 1,828,127; Lower Austria 1,650,367; Upper Austria 1,450,151; Styria 1,229,443; Tyrol 736,176; Carinthia 559,491; Salzburg 543,838; Vorarlberg 382,798; Burgenland 290,229.